|

 Challengers

-year has finally seen the recovery of Bluebird, and the body of Campbell,
+finally saw the recovery of Bluebird, and the body of

 from the depths of Coniston Water in the Lake District.
 By